cjudd/kidzmash-chase-game-workshop/README.md

 ## Setup

-Instead of using a text editor or IDE to write code, we will use the web site [https://jsfiddle.net/].
+Instead of using a text editor or IDE to write code, we will use the web site [https://jsfiddle.net/](https://jsfiddle.net/){:target="_blank" rel="noopener"}.
 JSFiddle enables us to edit and run JavaScript, HTML and CSS all inside the browser.

-1. Using a web browser to navigate, go to [https://jsfiddle.net/].
+1. Using a web browser to navigate, go to (https://jsfiddle.net/).

 ![JSFiddle](images/jsfiddle.png)